-- Fiscal Year 2012 RLF supplemental funding decisions will be based upon specified considerations defined in Part III below.
+- Fiscal Year 2015 RLF supplemental funding decisions will be based upon specified considerations defined in Part III below.
 The requester of supplemental funding must be the cooperative agreement recipient of a previously awarded RLF grant.
 Submittals should note the dollar amount requested for each type of funding available (hazardous substances and/or petroleum).
 Grantees may request one or both types of funding.
-Due to high demand and limited resources, supplemental funding awards are generally between \$200,000 and \$500,000, in total. - A request for supplemental funding must be in the form of a letter addressed to your Regional Brownfields Coordinator (see attached list) with a copy to Megan Quinn, U.S. EPA Headquarters, at Quinn.Megan@epa.gov.
+Due to high demand and limited resources, supplemental funding awards are generally between \$200,000 and \$500,000, in total. - A request for supplemental funding must be in the form of a letter addressed to your Regional Brownfields Coordinator with a copy to Lisa Ruhl, U.S. EPA Headquarters, at ruhl.lisa@epa.gov.

-• The letter should address the considerations identified in Part III.
+The letter should address the considerations identified in Part III.